coderamen666/srd-v3.5-md/spells/magic-overview.md

 particular time of day.
 The time required to prepare spells is the same as it is for a wizard (1 hour), as is the requirement for a relatively peaceful environment.
 A divine spellcaster does not have to prepare all his spells at once.
-However, the character's mind is considered fresh only during his or her first daily spell preparation, so a divine spellcaster cannot fill a slot that is empty because he or she has cast a spell or abandoned a previously prepared spell.
+However, the character’s mind is considered fresh only during his or her first daily spell preparation, so a divine spellcaster cannot fill a slot that is empty because he or she has cast a spell or abandoned a previously prepared spell.

 Divine spellcasters do not require spellbooks.
-However, such a character's spell selection is limited to the spells on the list for his or her class.
+However, such a character’s spell selection is limited to the spells on the list for his or her class.
 Clerics, druids, paladins, and rangers have separate spell lists.
 A cleric also has access to two domains determined during his character creation.
 Each domain gives him access to a domain spell at each spell level from 1st to 9th, as well as a special granted power.
-With access to two domain spells at each spell level---one from each of his two domains---a cleric must prepare, as an extra domain spell, one or the other each day for each level of spell he can cast.
+With access to two domain spells at each spell level—one from each of his two domains—a cleric must prepare, as an extra domain spell, one or the other each day for each level of spell he can cast.
 If a domain spell is not on the cleric spell list, it can be prepared only in a domain spell slot.